-Cyber Storm I was a nationwide cybersecurity exercise that took place in early February 2006 and assessed preparedness capabilities in response to a cyber incident of national significance.
-Cyber Storm I was the Department's first cyber exercise testing response across the private sector and the international, federal, and state governments.
-The exercise series is part of an initiative that meets Homeland Security Presidential Directive 8 "National Preparedness" requirements, which is coordinated under the DHS National Exercise Program and is in accordance with Congressional appropriations to conduct exercises that test response to cyber attacks on critical infrastructures.
-Cyber Storm is intended to act as a catalyst for assessing communications, coordination, and partnerships across critical infrastructure sectors.
+In February 2006, the Department of Homeland Security (DHS) executed Cyber Storm I, a nationwide cybersecurity exercise which assessed response capabilities during a cyber incident of national significance.
+Cyber Storm I was the first DHS-sponsored cyber exercise that tested response across the private sector and international, federal, and state governments.
+The exercise helped to fulfill part of an initiative to meet Homeland Security Presidential Directive 8 "National Preparedness" requirements and was coordinated under DHS's National Exercise Program in accordance with Congressional appropriations to conduct exercises that test response to cyber attacks on critical infrastructures.
+Cyber Storm I acted as a catalyst for assessing communications, coordination, and partnerships across critical infrastructure sectors.

 Goals and Objectives

-Within the context of a large-scale cyber incident affecting the energy, information technology (IT), telecommunications, and transportation critical infrastructure sectors, the goal of Cyber Storm is to exercise the national cyber incident response community with focus on:
+Within the context of a large-scale cyber incident affecting the energy, information technology (IT), telecommunications, and transportation critical infrastructure sectors, the goal of Cyber Storm I was to exercise the national cyber incident response community with focus on:

 - Interagency coordination through the National Cyber Response Coordination Group (NCRCG) pursuant to the Cyber Annex to the National Response Plan;